oliviapandora/oliviapandora/oliviapandora.md

 <p>While working on my first portfolio I realized my lack of technical skills was restricting my creativity.
 Website templates are improving as time goes by, but I craved more flexibility.
 Then I began to wonder: How would my website look if I could to code?
 Starting with HTML and CSS, I used freeCodeCamp's Responsive Web Design Certification to learn.
 During this time, I discovered my passion for cybersecurity and data security.
 After finishing my freeCodeCamp certification, I decided to learn Python because of it versatility.
 I started with Python Principles and am currently working through freeCodeCamp’s course and some additional small projects (both Python + frond-end)

 Honestly, what I enjoy the most about coding is the ability to solve complex problems.
-It keeps me on my toes and encourages me to work outside of my comfort zone!</p>
+It keeps me on my toes and encourages me to work outside of my comfort zone!
+I'm inviting you to stay curious and keep asking good questions.</p>